RenderKit/embree/doc/src/compilation.md

 Embree on Xeon Phi™).

-The default configuration in the configuration dialog should be appropiate for most usages.
+The default configuration in the configuration dialog should be appropriate for most usages.
 The following table described all parameters that can be configured:

   ---------------------------- -------------------------------- --------
   Option                       Description                      Default